-There’s a lot of things to do in season in the Grande Prairie region.
-One of the reasons we like camping so much is because it brings you closer to those things to do – and, well, you also get to go camping!
+Camping is one of the universal Canadian experiences.
 The untapped nature of the Peace Country is the perfect place to escape the city for a couple of nights, offering stunning landscapes, hiking trails, lakes, dunes, and rolling hills.
-Better yet, sleeping under darker skies means greater chances of seeing the Northern Lights.
+Better yet, sleeping under darker skies means greater chances of seeing the Northern Lights!

 View this post on Instagram

 Bear Paw is a shortened 9-hole course that is perfect for golfers of all ages and skill levels.
-If you don’t feel like lugging your clubs around (or you’ve got no space in your vehicle), their rental shop provides a wide range of equipment.
+No space for clubs in your vehicle?
+No problem.
+Bear Paw’s rental shop provides a wide range of equipment.

 On the banks of the gorgeous Smoky River sits River Stone, a 9-hole course with one of the longest par 5 holes in Canada.
-After you’re all done on the green, why not rent a boat and head out on the water?
+When you’re done on the green, rent a boat and head out on the water.

 Bear Creek Golf Course & RV Park